archivesunleashed/archivesunleashed.org/content/events/index.md

 ---

 {{< warning title="Event Cancelled" >}}
 Due to the rapidly-evolving COVID-19 pandemic situation, we have decided to cancel the Archives Unleashed datathon which was to be held at Columbia University, March 26-27, 2019.
-Rest assured that this decision was not taken lightly and was taken with the best interests of our attendees in mind.
+Rest assured that this decision was not taken lightly and was made with the best interests of our attendees in mind.
 All attendees should have received an e-mail with next steps as we are exploring moving this event online.
 {{< /warning >}}

 ## Upcoming Events